 request Processor to submit to Controller an existing attestation or certificate by an independent professional expert, or

-upon reasonable and timely advance agreement, during regular business hours and without interrupting Processor's business operations, conduct an on-site inspection of Processor's business operations or have the same conducted by a qualified third party which shall not be a competitor of Processor.
+upon reasonable and timely advance agreement, during regular business hours and without interrupting Processor's business operations, and conduct an on-site inspection of Processor's business operations or have the same conducted by a qualified third party which shall not be a competitor of Processor.

 6. General Provisions